thatfiredev/from-sql-to-firebase/database/java-android/README.md

  As a workaround, you can add a new attribute to the database (and a new property to the `User` class), let's say `age_city`.
 Then it's value would be composed by "[age]_[city]" (e.g. "19_Maputo" or "30_Beira").
- So than we can run the query:
+ So than you can run the query:
 ```java
 usersRef.orderByChild("age_city").equalTo("21_Maputo");
 ```